Peripheral Artery Disease

 Management and Treatment

-The two main goals in the treatment of PAD include:
+The two main goals of peripheral artery disease treatments are:

-- Improving quality of life by easing the pain that occurs with walking.
+- Improving your quality of life by easing the pain that occurs with walking.

-Initial treatment of PAD includes making lifestyle changes to reduce your risk factors.
+Treatment of PAD starts with making lifestyle changes to reduce your risk factors.
 Changes you can make to manage your condition include:

 - Quit using tobacco products.
-Ask your healthcare provider about smoking cessation programs available in your community.
+Ask your healthcare provider about smoking cessation programs.

 - Exercise.
-Begin a regular exercise program, such as walking.
-Walking is very important and can aid in the treatment of PAD.
-People who walk regularly can expect a definite improvement in the distance they’re able to walk before experiencing leg pain.
+Start a regular exercise program, such as walking.
+Walking can help treat PAD.
+People who walk regularly can increase the distance they’re able to walk before their legs hurt.

 - Manage other health conditions, such as high blood pressure, diabetes or high cholesterol.